-The Brussels Griffon comes from Belgium and descend from an old breed called the Smousje, a terrier like rodent catcher, most probably a cross with an Affenpinscher and Belgian dog called the Griffon d'Ecurie.
-With cross breeding in the late 1800's with the Pug, this created the characteristic face of the breed.
-By the early 1900's, the Griffon has gained massive popularity in Belgium and was beginning to appeal to the upper classes.
-In some countries the black rough coated types are known as Belgian Griffons, the smooth coated as Petit Brabancon and only the red rough coated classes as Brussels Griffon.
-Griffon means 'wirey'.
+The Brussels Griffon was developed in Belgium from crosses between various breeds.
+These were the Smousje, a terrier like rodent catcher, the Affenpinscher, and another Belgian dog called the Griffon d'Ecurie.
+There was further cross breeding in the late 1800s with the Pug, creating the BG's characteristic face.
+By the early 1900's, the breed had gained massive popularity in Belgium.
+In some countries the black rough coated types are known as Belgian Griffons, the smooth coated as Petit Brabancon, and only the red rough coated classes as Brussels Griffon.
+Griffon means 'wiry'.

-Grooming of the rough coated needs to be done 2 - 3 times a week with a decent brush to remove dead hair, plus stripping a few times a year.
-The smooth coated needs weekly brushing.
-They suffer very few health concerns, but can occasionally cataracts and weal bladder.
+Grooming of the rough coated variety needs to be carried out two or three times a week with a decent brush to remove dead hair, plus stripping a few times a year.
+The smooth coated variety needs weekly brushing.

-Brussels Griffons have a playful and self confident temperament.
-Forming a tight bond with their owners they love attention and can be very playful.
-They can sometimes find rowdy children intolerable but will get along with most other dogs and household pets.
+Brussels Griffons are playful and self-confident.
+They form a tight bond with their owners, love attention, and can be very playful.
+They can sometimes find rowdy children a bit too much, but will get along with well-behaved children, most other dogs, and other household pets.

-These dogs can be noisy and mischievious in the form of climbing and escaping from whatever is enclosing them.
+BGs can be noisy and mischievous, adept at escaping from whatever is enclosing them.

-Health problems that may affect Brussels Griffons may include canine hip dysplasia (CHD), patella luxation (dislocation of the kneecap), eye problems and some allergies.
+Brussels Griffons are prone to canine hip dysplasia (CHD), patella luxation (dislocation of the kneecap), eye problems including cataracts, some allergies, and weal bladder.